 Swift is one of the fastest growing programming languages in history!

-It’s built by Apple (not the one you eat) and they have some big plans for it so it would be good to take note of it now.
+Apple (not the one you eat) built Swift – and they have some big plans for it so it is a good idea to take note of it now.

 If you’d like to become an iOS App Developer, learn Swift.